-Speed painting is exactly what you'd imagine – creating art against the clock.
-Artists give themselves a limited time to finish a piece of work, from a few minutes to a couple of hours.
-It is a great way to learn painting techniques, and speed drawing is an excellent way for beginners to learn how to paint and for more experienced artists to hone their painting techniques.
-It's also a load of fun.
+Speed painting and speed drawing are exactly what their names suggest – creating art against the clock.
+Artists give themselves a limited time to finish a piece of work, which can range from a few minutes to a couple of hours.
+Speed painting is a great way to learn painting techniques, and speed drawing is an excellent way for beginners to learn how to draw.
+Both are also a load of fun.

-Unlike sketching, however, speed paintings are considered complete after the time is up – if you alter your work afterwards, it is no longer a speed painting/drawing.
+Unlike sketching, however, speed paintings or drawings are considered complete after the time is up – if you alter your work afterwards, it is no longer a speed painting/drawing.
 Although we think that doesn't necessarily matter, speed painting or drawing is just a good way to train yourself up to create art within limits, so if you want to go back later and add more details, we won't tell anyone.

-To help you become a speed painting master, artists who contributed to 3dtotal Publishing's Master the Art of Speed Painting have shared 10 top speed painting tips from the book.
+To help you become a master of speedy art, here are 10 top speed painting tips, which also apply to speed drawing.
 On your marks, get set, go!

 01. Use custom shapes

-Alex Olmedo says: "Custom shapes are super useful tools for artists and are often forgotten by a large majority.
-They are simple, fast, and fun to make, and are great time savers when designing and speed painting.
+"Custom shapes are super useful tools for artists and are often forgotten by a large majority.
+They are simple, fast, and fun to make, and are great time-savers when designing and speed painting," says Alex Olmedo.
 On those days when you feel uninspired to make art, you can make these instead.

 "Simply scribble abstract shapes using a hard brush, then play with them; try copying, repeating, overlapping, and transforming the shapes and using them in your art."